 If a provider gives clear answers, that is a good sign.
 If the provider avoids the topic, that is also an answer.

 Windows VMs are often chosen because a business needs something familiar, compatible, and dependable.
 Licensing clarity is part of that dependability.
+A Windows VM provider is not only renting you a virtual server.
+They are helping you operate a Microsoft-based environment in the cloud.

+For teams evaluating this now, start with Raff Windows VMs, review the detailed SPLA guide, and compare the infrastructure options on Raff’s pricing page.
 That gives you a cleaner path: understand the workload, choose the right VM, and make the licensing decision before production depends on it.